-The Al-Aqsa Mosque in Jerusalem is a hotbed of tension between the Israeli Occupation Forces and Palestinians.
+The Al-Aqsa Mosque in Jerusalem is a hotbed of tension between the Israeli forces and Palestinians.
 The “clashes” which are often depicted by international media reports as a struggle between two equal counterparts are part of a larger system used by the Israeli government to prevent and put into check any form of Palestinian resistance.
 However, when it comes to Al-Aqsa, media accounts tend to amplify certain narratives that justify police or military retaliation.
 Accounts from Israeli official sources vary greatly from the official Palestinian accounts and point to the large role that narratives about rights play in shaping the conflict on the ground.
 From the Israeli perspective, the presence of Palestinians in Al-Aqsa overnight is framed as a potential security threat while for Palestinians, the heavy presence of Israeli police and frequent raids, particularly during prayer times in the holy month of Ramadan, is a violation of their basic right to worship.
-Identifying the exact cause of violent escalation then becomes an issue of validating the accounts presented by each side which often pits official reports by the occupation forces against individual Palestinian accounts and those of rights organisations present in the areas; arguably contributing further to international complacency.
+Identifying the exact cause of violent escalation then becomes an issue of validating the accounts presented by each side which often pits official reports by the Israeli forces against individual Palestinian accounts and those of rights organisations present in the areas; arguably contributing further to international complacency.
 However, although the raids on Al-Aqsa Mosque are an annual occurrence, especially during Ramadan, the 2023 raids come under different circumstances than previous years.

 This year the raids came in the wake of unprecedented Israeli protests, an intense internal political struggle within Israel and violent civilian attacks on both sides.
 They also came against a backdrop of increasing provocations around Jerusalem’s holy sites from both right-wing Israeli officials and extreme right-wing Israelis who have become emboldened by politicians.
 Shortly after being appointed National Security Minister in November 2022, far-right Itamar Ben-Gvir made a controversial visit to Al-Aqsa, known to Jews as Temple Mount, provoking international condemnation and sparking concerns within the UN Security Council which held an emergency meeting to address the emerging risk.
 Ben Gvir has explicitly stated he has no intent to change his behaviour or approach towards the holy site and has in general, been a proponent of legalising racist and discriminatory policies.
 It was also Ben Gvir who strongly encouraged Jews to visit the Temple Mount during Passover, which coincided with Ramadan when hundreds of Muslims would be visiting to pray.
 Although he dissuaded people from performing ritual animal sacrifices at the holy site, reports that Jewish extremists would try to sacrifice a goat for Passover reached Palestinians who responded by barricading themselves in the mosque following the evening prayer; prompting Israeli police to raid the mosque.
 According to the Times of Israel, several people were in fact detained for attempting to carry out animal sacrifices at the site.
 The overlap of Ramadan and Passover as well as the already growing tension and uncertainty regarding the fate of Palestinian access to Al-Aqsa as a result of unexpected bold moves made by Israeli officials, have all contributed to the recent escalations.